10 Best Professional Chainsaws in 2023 – Reviews, Top Picks & Guide

 Chain & Bar Guide

-If you are looking at our premium option the Makita saw, it is sold as a powerhead only.
-You will need to purchase both the chain and guide bar for this saw to work.
+If you are considering the Makita saw, it is sold as a powerhead only.
+You must purchase the chain and guide bar for this saw to work.

 - Laminated body commercial guide bar